 - USING A LOT OF ALL CAPS IN SUBJECT LINE AND IN BODY TEXT.
 Don't do that (especially in subject lines).

 - Sending a test to multiple recipients within the same company (your colleagues).
-It's possible that company’s email firewall will assume it’s a spam attack.
+The company's email firewall may assume it's a spam attack.

 - Be careful with words associated with the language of sales.
 You can still use them but don't use them too often.
 If overused, they may trigger spam filters and route your emails to junk folders.
 Risky words include: "prize", "free", "bonus", etc.